 After a jury verdict, and in some cases after a plea, a notice of appeal should be filed with the trial court so that a higher court, or appellate court, can review the legality of the conviction.
-In a misdemeanor case, you have a right to remain from on bail pending the outcome of the appellate process.
+In a misdemeanor case, you have a right to remain on bail pending the outcome of the appellate process.
 On a felony, it is left to the discretion of the court as to whether they will allow you to remain free from custody.
 The notice is a relatively simple form filed with the trial court informing the courts that you are challenging the result.
-Depending on the case, the notice of appeal must be filed within the first 30-60 days following the trial court judgment.
+Depending on the case, the notice of appeal must be filed within the first 30–60 days following the trial court judgment.
 Your attorney can prepare and file this on your behalf.

 2. Preparation of Court Transcripts

-After the Notice of Appeal is filed, the court reporter will be ordered prepare a copy of the clerk’s file (the “Clerk’s Transcripts”) and a copy of the reporter’s notes from the court hearings (the “Reporter’s Transcripts”).
-Depending on the case, these transcripts can be hundreds pages long, if not longer.
+After the Notice of Appeal is filed, the court reporter will be ordered to prepare a copy of the clerk’s file (the “Clerk’s Transcripts”) and a copy of the reporter’s notes from the court hearings (the “Reporter’s Transcripts”).
+Depending on the case, these transcripts can be hundreds of pages long, if not longer.
 The transcripts are the record of the case.
 This is what the appellate court will rely upon when they review the legal issues.
 You may hear attorneys say, “For the record,” while in court.
-This is because they realize, if they do not speak up, they could be barred from raising the issue at a later time.
+This is because they realize if they do not speak up, they could be barred from raising the issue at a later time.
 These transcripts will be submitted with the appellate brief.

 3. Appellant’s Opening Brief